 - Quicker work order turn around with less disruption to building functions

-- Better problem solving with more participation of on site occupants.
+- Better problem solving with more participation from on-site occupants

-- Quicker feedback on work request (positive & negative).
+- Quicker feedback on work requests (positive & negative)

-So, next time you know to avoid Madison Street on a certain day or wonder how that stair tread was repaired so quickly, or who turned off the lights after you went home, look to your Area Coordinator: they are the quiet force behind the scenes pulling the strings to keep your area and the university running smoothly and efficiently.
+So, next time you know to avoid Madison Street on a certain day, wonder how that stair tread was repaired so quickly, or are curious who turned off the lights after you went home, look to your Area Coordinator: they are the quiet force behind the scenes who are pulling the strings to keep your area and the University running smoothly and efficiently.